TUNESHMAN/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?
+Converting a nodelist into an array allows us to implement certain array methods like map, forEach, filter, reduce etc.

 5. What is a component?
+A component is a broken down piece of code that can be reused.
+With a component, we can keep our code DRY (DO not Repeat Yourself).

 ### Git Set up